 The primary instrument at sung liturgies is the human voice.
 Another important instrument at the center of our liturgies at Saint Mary of the Assumption is the magnificent pipe organ.
-It was built by the Austin Organ Company of Hartford, Connecticut in 1988.
+“In the Latin Church the pipe organ is to be held in high esteem, for it is the traditional musical instrument which adds a wonderful splendor to the Church’s ceremonies and powerfully lifts up man’s mind to God and to higher things.”
+(SC 120).
+Our basilica pipe organ was built by the Austin Organ Company of Hartford, Connecticut in 1988.
 It was installed in January of 1989 and first played at the Easter Vigil of that same year.
 It replaced another Austin Organ that had been in use for 75 years (Opus 425).
 Our present instrument (Opus 2714) consists of 3 manuals (keyboards), 34 ranks of pipes.
 That is 2,093 individual pipes.
 The pipes are made of zinc, spotted metal, poplar, walnut, mahogany, and sweet maple.
 The 93 pipes that you can see along the front and side of the instrument are called façade pipes, and only 9 of them are speaking pipes.
 The others are only for show.
 The remainder of the speaking pipes are found behind the façade pipes tucked away from view.
 We are truly blessed to have such a fine instrument supporting our liturgical worship.

 2 Super Octve